-To assist the Board in the discharge of its responsibilities, the Board has established three Board Committees, namely, the Audit Committee (the "AC"), Nominating Committee (the "NC") and Remuneration Committee (the "RC").
-These committees function within clearly defined terms of reference and play an important role in ensuring good corporate governance in the Company and within the Group.
-The terms of reference are reviewed by the Board Committees on a regular basis to ensure their continued relevance.
+Our Directors recognise the importance of good corporate governance and in offering high standards of accountability to our shareholders.
+In order to provide an independent oversight and discharge its responsibilities more efficiently and to ensure that specific issues are subject to considerations and review before the Board makes its decisions, the Board has delegated certain functions to various Board Committees. namely, the Audit Committee (the "AC"), Nominating Committee (the "NC") and Remuneration Committee (the "RC") (collectively "Board Committees").
+These Board Committees are chaired by Independent Directors and operate within clearly defined terms of reference and play an important role in ensuring good corporate governance in the Company and within the Group.
+These terms of reference of the Board Committees are reviewed on a regular basis to ensure their continued relevance and to enhance the effectiveness of these Board Committees.
+The Chairman of the respective Committee will report to the Board on the outcome of the Committee meetings and their recommendations on the specific agendas mandated to the Committee by the Board.

 The Board will conduct at least four meetings a year to approve the quarterly financial results announcements and to oversee the business affairs of the Group.
-The yearly schedule of all the Board and Board Committees meetings for the calendar year is usually given to all the Directors well in advance.
+The yearly schedule of all the Board and Board Committees meetings for the calendar year is given to all the directors well in advance.
 The Board is free to seek clarification and information from the Management on all matters within their purview.
 Ad-hoc meetings are also convened as and when the circumstances require.